-The Applicant is proposing to install hedgerow style evergreen plantings along portions of the Facility boundary in areas where residences or travelers along NYS Route 18/Lake Road will have unobstructed views towards the Facility.
-Landscaping will consist of a variety of evergreen trees and ornamental shrubs that will provide year-round screening, as provided in the landscape plan (Attachment 8).
-For this reason, visual contrast is anticipated to be significantly reduced for residential viewers in areas where landscaping is proposed, and contrast will continue to be reduced or eliminated over time as the proposed landscaping matures.
+To mitigate moderate to strong visual contrast seen as a result of the Facility from public roadways and neighboring properties, the Applicant is proposing to install hedgerow style plantings along portions of the Facility boundary in areas where residences or travelers along NYS Route 18/Lake Road, and Haight and Niagara County Route 108/Hartland Roads will have unobstructed views towards the Facility.
+Landscaping will consist of a variety of native evergreen trees and ornamental flowering shrubs that will provide year-round screening, as provided in the landscape plan (Attachment 8).
+With the addition of the landscape mitigation, visual contrast is anticipated to be significantly reduced for motorists and residential viewers in areas where landscaping is proposed, and contrast will continue to be reduced or eliminated over time as the proposed landscaping matures.